note: I felt this was a helpful and important article and therefore am posting it to my blog. See below for reference information

 7 smart ways to prepare for your doctor visit

-1. Keep a diary of symptoms you want to discuss, noting when they occur and relevant details -- such as what you ate or drank beforehand, where you were, and what you were doing.
+1. Keep a diary of symptoms you want to discuss, noting when they occur and relevant details -- such as what you ate or drank beforehand, where you were, and what you were doing.2.
+Write down questions so that you won't forget them.

 3. Know your family medical history -- especially if your parents or siblings had heart disease or cancer.
 Make notes of your own medical history: the start date of your most recent period, dates of your most recent checkups, pelvic exams, etc.